LIEUTENANT-COLONEL (RET) DEAN CLAYTON BLACK, CD, CAE, SMP, CVRM, RMC, RCAF, B.Sc., MA, MA(LIC), M.Sc., M.Phil., pasc, plsc, pcsc

 Dean earned an M.A. in War Studies with the Royal Military College of Canada (RMC) in 2001, and an M.A. in Leading Innovation & Change (MALIC) with the York St. John University-Robert Kennedy College in 2016.
 In August 2021, Dean earned an M.Sc. in Strategic Planning with the Edinburgh Business School of Heriot-Watt University in Scotland.
+He has since added an M.Phil degree in 2023, as part of his Doctorate in Business Administration (DBA) studies with the Universidad Catolica de Murcia and Uniathena Athena Global Education program.
 Dean was formally accredited as a Certified Association Executive (CAE) with the Canadian Society of Association Executives (CSAE) in 2010, as a Strategic Management Professional (SMP) with the Association for Strategic Planning (ASP) in 2018, and a Certified Volunteer Resource Manager (CVRM) with the Professional Association of Volunteer Leaders – Ontario (PAVRO) in 2021.
 He successfully completed the “Designing Strategy” course with IDEO U in early November 2021.

 Dean joined the RCAF Association in 1986, while serving in the air force, and enjoyed affiliation with a number of RCAF Association Wings including 438 (Pembroke), 252 (Fredericton), 700 (Edmonton), 416 (Kingston) and 433 (Renfrew).
 He is an active member (4th Degree) of the Knights of Columbus, having served as Grand Knight (Council 1916 and Bishop Smith Assembly 0869), along with the Institute of Corporate Directors (ICD), the Strategic Management Society, the Association for Research in Nonprofit Organizations and Volunteer Action (ARNOVA), the Royal Canadian Legion (RCL), the NATO Veterans’ Organization of Canada (NVOC), the Canadian Society of Association Executives, the Professional Association of Volunteer Leaders – Ontario, American Society of Association Executives (ASAE), the Association of Association Executives (Europe) and the Canadian Association of Veterans in United Nations Peacekeeping (CAVUNP).
 He was elected to the Board of Directors of the (formerly) Association for Strategic Planning in June 2021, and volunteered as a Certification Commissioner and social media marketing specialist for several months before he was hired to serve as Certification Director responsible for all aspects of certification, credentialing, accreditation, and related marketing duties for what is now known as the International Association for Strategy Professionals.
 To prepare for his responsibilities Dean completed the Institute for Credentialing Excellence “Certificate Program for the Credentialing Specialist,” in early 2022.
 In May 2022, Dean was invited to serve on the Advisory Council to the RCAF Foundation.
 Dean was also elected to the board of directors to PAVRO, in June 2022, as the Director Professional Development, for a three-year term.